 Idaho Sex Offenders Law started on July 1, 1993.
 The Law protects the citizens of the state from sex offenders.
 The law stipulates that offenders convicted for sex crimes must register with their local sheriff.
 The state lawmakers reformed the law in 1998.
-In July 1, 1998, the law changed to "Sexual Offenders Registration Notification and Community Right-to-Know Act.
+In July 1, 1998, the law changed to "Sexual Offenders Registration Notification and Community Right-to-Know Act".

 The law is Idaho’s version of the “Megan’s Law.”
 The primary aim of the Law is to notify the locals on sex offenders living in their community.
 It prevents convicted offenders from re-offending.